RFP Issued: April 25, 2022

-- Humanities Scholar – A person with strong knowledge of both the project topic and the discipline or field.
+- Humanities Scholar/Expert – A person with strong knowledge of both the project topic and the discipline or field.

 - Project Bookkeeper – The person responsible for maintaining a record of expenses against the grant award.
 This person cannot be assigned to any of the other project roles.